-Native grazing by large ungulates, including bison, elk, mule deer, and pronghorn would have maintained open conditions and caused rare, small degraded sites (i.e., wallows) that may have occupied <5% of the landscape.
+Native grazing by large ungulates, including bison, elk, mule deer and pronghorn would have maintained open conditions and caused rare, small degraded sites (ie, wallows) that may have occupied less than five percent of the landscape.
 This disturbance is not modeled here.

-Basin big sagebrush grows in association with Wyoming big sagebrush, mountain big sagebrush, and desert shrub communities.
-Distribution is a result of local soil characteristics on a fine scale (1-500 acres).
+Basin big sagebrush grows in association with Wyoming big sagebrush, mountain big sagebrush and desert shrub communities.
+Distribution is a result of local soil characteristics on a fine scale (1-500ac).
 Much of this type has been lost due to land clearing for agriculture or converted to a cheatgrass or greasewood type.